yarragotiravitheja/djangoapi/readme.md

     pip install -r requirements.txt
     ```

-## Usage

-1. Run the development server:

-    ```shell
-    python manage.py runserver
-    ```

-2. Open your web browser and navigate to `http://localhost:8000/api/` to access the API endpoints.

 Now you can send requests to your API via Postman, your app or do a GETrequests from your browser, examples:

 ```